 The TOEFL – or Test Of English as a Foreign Language – offers an internet-based test (iBT).
 The final, overall iBT score ranges between 0 and 120, and includes a scaled average from the four components (reading, listening, speaking, and writing).
 Read more about TOEFL (iBT).

-Normally either a first or good second class honours degree (preferably 2:1) or an equivalent professional qualification coupled with appropriate practical experience.
+2:1 degree or an equivalent professional qualification combined with appropriate practical experience.

 StudyPortals Tip: Students can search online for independent or external scholarships that can help fund their studies.
 Check the scholarships to see whether you are eligible to apply.
 Many scholarships are either merit-based or needs-based.